Treating Founder (Chronic Laminitis) without Horseshoes

 One of the most common triggers, though, is new spring grass (high in sugars and low in minerals) or grain overload.
 Too high an intake of high-sugar content food can acidify the gut, leading to a die-off of benign intestinal bacteria.

 If you use a product like UAA Gel, or something similar, a 1000 lb.
 (454 Kg.) horse would get a 300 ml. (about 10 fl. oz.) dose, once or twice during an acute laminitis episode.
 This is far more effective than buying fish tank filter activated charcoal, as the filter charcoal particles are much coarser.
-This link is for a generic form: http://www.pipevet.com/pharm.asp?cat=12 It is similar to what is used in ERs for drug overdoses, etc. I would want to get some in ASAP during an acute laminitis episode, but I wouldn't dose too many times, as it can be constipating.
+This is a link for purchasing it: http://www.americanlivestock.com/pc-1872-15001-uaa-gel.aspx It is similar to what is used in ERs for drug overdoses, etc. I would want to get some in ASAP during an acute laminitis episode, but I wouldn't dose too many times, as it can be constipating.
 Constipation can lead to other problems, such as colic...

 Dr. Goelz mentions the gut becoming more acid.
 Several other laminitis triggers also involve a more acid gut--over-exertion, road founder and stress (lactic acid build-up).
 Over-eating new spring grass, which is sugary and mineral-poor also makes the gut more acid.
 This overly acid gut can result in a massive die-off of benign intestinal bacteria.